H.R. 1694: AI Accountability Act

 6

-Second report also due in 18 months
+A second transparency report, also in 18 months

 Who benefits from H.R.
 1694?

-Communities facing the digital divide
+Communities on the wrong side of the digital divide

 Researchers and academics studying AI

-Consumers using telecom and social media services
+Consumers of telecom and social media services

 Who is affected by H.R.
 1694?